richrd/suplemon/README.md

 # Fix / Defects
  * [ ] Can't open files that have spaces in them.
- * [ ] Config extension double loads config file, instead of switching to it
  * [ ] Remember find query if occurance not found (jump to top of file)
- * [ ] Return code 0 on exit:
-       Curses forces code 130 and causes git to ignore saved commit message, argh!
  * [ ] Syntax specific commenting.
  * [ ] Display tab characters with a replacement char (tab messes up lines)
  * [ ] Slightly unreliable undo/redo.